 4 were unsuitably placed in A Class hospital beds;

 The survey summary indicated the community had two needs:

 Hostel accommodation for at least 30 but possibly closer to 50 persons in the frailer, older age range.

 Unit accommodation for up to 30 people in the lower age range who did not have their own accommodation, or whose present accommodation was not suitable.

 The hostel accommodation appeared to be the more urgent and by May 1986, the residents were moving in to the new 16 bed hostel.
 Over the next few months, there were a range of issues identified that needed sorting.
-In 2019, this would not be acceptable but the excitement around the opening was very evident in the Minutes over the next 12 months.
+In 2019, this would not be acceptable but the enthusiasm around the Opening was very evident in the Minutes over the next 12 months.

-There was grassroots commitment showing through and some of the same names from the seventies are still involved in making sure Geegeelup Village Inc. is alive and well and expanding again in 2019.
+There was grassroots commitment showing through and some of the same names from the seventies are still involved in making sure Geegeelup Village Inc. is alive and well and continuing to expand.

-This is a genuine, from the heart, community driven, community owned facility which provides a high standard of independent living accommodation options, frail aged accommodation and high care for those needing more in their later years.
+This is a genuine, 'from the heart', community driven, community owned facility which provides a high standard of independent living accommodation options, frail aged accommodation and high care for those needing help in their later years.